bossanova808/MediaCopier/Readme.md

 /Movie Library 02/Memento (2000)/Memento.mkv
 ```

-Also you should:
+Also, you should:

 - Install Python3
-- probably sony pythng libs will need a `pip install` - stuff I can't think of right now - run it and remind me!
+- probably some python libs will need a `pip install` - stuff I can't think of right now - run it and remind me!
 - If you're doing an 'agogo' update where you need to copy only your unwatched TV and/or movies:
-  Kodi running somehwere (with the correct profile selected if you use profiles) & details of your JSON interface to this machine (so it can work out what is watched/not watched).
+  Kodi running somewhere (with the correct profile selected if you use profiles) & details of your JSON interface to this machine (so it can work out what is watched/not watched).

 ### SETUP